Jury clears Musk of wrongdoing related to 2018 Tesla tweets

-SAN FRANCISO (AP) — A jury has decided Elon Musk didn’t deceive investors with tweets in 2018.
+SAN FRANCISO (AP) — A jury on Friday decided Elon Musk didn’t deceive investors with his 2018 tweets about electric automaker Tesla.

-The verdict by the nine jurors was reached after less that two hours of deliberation following a three-week trial.
+The verdict by the nine jurors was reached after less than two hours of deliberation following a three-week trial and represents a major vindication for Musk.

 In 2018, Musk tweeted that he had the financing to take Tesla private even though it turned out he hadn’t gotten an iron-clad commitment for an aborted deal that would have cost $20 billion to $70 billion to pull off.

-It’s a major vindication for Musk, whose integrity was at stake as well part of a fortune that has established him as one of the world’s richest people.
+Musk’s integrity was at stake at the trial as well as part of a fortune that has established him as one of the world’s richest people.
 He could have been saddled with a bill for billions of dollars in damages had the jury found him liable for the 2018 tweets that had already been deemed falsehoods by the judge presiding over the trial.

-As he sat stoically in court, Elon Musk on Friday was both vilified as a rich narcissist whose reckless behavior risks “anarchy” and hailed as a visionary looking out for the “little guy.”
+Earlier Friday, Musk sat stoically in court, while he was both vilified as a rich narcissist whose reckless behavior risks “anarchy” and hailed as a visionary looking out for the “little guy” in closing the trial’s arguments.

 The first tweet, posted just before he boarded his private jet, Musk declared he had “funding secured” to take Tesla private.
 A few hours later, Musk sent another tweet indicating that the deal was imminent.